On edge-primitive 3-arc-transitive graphs

 This paper begins the classification of all edge-primitive 3-arc-transitive graphs by classifying all such graphs where the automorphism group is an almost simple group with socle an alternating or sporadic group, and all such graphs where the automorphism group is an almost simple classical group with a vertex-stabiliser acting faithfully on the set of neighbours.

 Edge-primitive graphs, that is, graphs whose automorphism group acts primitively on the set of edges, were first studied by Weiss in 1973 \cite{Weiss73} who classified all the edge-primitive graphs of valency three.
+Many famous graphs are edge-primitive such as the Heawood graph, Tutte-Coxeter graph, Hoffman-Singleton graph and Higman-Sims graph.
+Another motivation for the study of edge-primitive graphs is the study of graph decompositions \cite{transdecomp}: Given a graph $\Gamma$ and a group $G$ of automorphisms, a partition $\mathcal{P}$ of the set of edges of $\Gamma$ is called a \emph{$G$-transitive decomposition} of $\Gamma$ if $\mathcal{P}$ is $G$-invariant and $G$ acts transitively on $\mathcal{P}$.
+If $G$ acts transitively on the edge set of $\Gamma$ then $\Gamma$ has no $G$-transitive decompositions if and only if $G$ acts primitively on the set of edges.

 The study of edge-primitive graphs was reinvigorated in 2010 by the first author and Li \cite{eprim} by providing a general structure theorem of such graphs and classifying all edge-primitive graphs whose automorphism group contains $\PSL_2(q)$ as a normal subgroup.
 This has led to all edge-primitive graphs of valencies 4 \cite{Guo2014b} and 5 \cite{Guo_2012} being classified, and all those of prime valency and having a soluble edge-stabiliser \cite{Pan2018}.
 Moreover, all edge-primitive graphs of prime power order \cite{PanHW2019} or which are Cayley graphs on abelian and dihedral groups \cite{PanWY2018} have been classified.